apache/amoro-site/arctic-docs/content/engines/trino.md

 | `MAP(k,v)`     | `MAP(k,v)`                    |

 ### Trino uses proxy user to access Hadoop cluster.
-By default, when Trino queries Arctic, it uses the Hadoop user configured in the [catalog creation](../../ch/guides/managing-catalogs.md#catalog) to access the Hadoop cluster.
+By default, when Trino queries Amoro, it uses the Hadoop user configured in the [catalog creation](../../ch/guides/managing-catalogs.md#catalog) to access the Hadoop cluster.
-To use Trino's user to access the Hadoop cluster, you need enable Hadoop impersonation by adding the arctic.hdfs.impersonation.enabled=true parameter in the Arctic catalog configuration file located in the {trino_home}/etc/catalog directory, as follows.
+To use Trino's user to access the Hadoop cluster, you need enable Hadoop impersonation by adding the arctic.hdfs.impersonation.enabled=true parameter in the Amoro catalog configuration file located in the {trino_home}/etc/catalog directory, as follows.

 ```tex
 connector.name=arctic